 Where to get films for your film society

-Film Societies tend to get their films in two ways.
+Film Societies tend to get their films in two main ways.

 Australian Film Distributors